darylchristopher/Calculate-GST/README.md

 # Calculate GST
-To calculate GST amount for a product
+To calculate GST amount for a product using Turbo C

 # Algorithm
 1. Start